A writer from the north of England, Ann enjoys writing about the unexplained and the paranormal, as well as historical crimes and mysteries.

-When I was a young child in the seventies, I became fascinated by a painting in my grandmother’s house.
-The painting was a cheap print of a popular painting and hung on the living room wall of her small terraced house.
+When I was a young child in the '70s, I became fascinated by a painting in my grandmother’s house.
+The painting was a cheap print of a well-known piece and was hung on the living room wall of her small terraced house.
 The reason I was so fascinated was that the picture depicted a child.
-The boy was a similar age to me and for some reason looked sad and downcast, tears brimming from troubled eyes.
+The boy was a similar age to me and, for some reason, looked sad and downcast, tears brimming from his troubled eyes.
 I was so attached to the painting I even gave the sad child a name.

-‘The Crying Boy’ was one of a series of paintings by artist Giovanni Bragolin completed in the 1950s.
-The series depicted young teary-eyed children.
+The Crying Boy was one of a series of paintings by artist Giovanni Bragolin completed in the 1950s.
+The series depicted young, teary-eyed children.
 While it may seem strange to want an image of a weeping child on your wall, the pictures proved popular all over the world.
-In the UK alone over 50,000 copies sold.
+In the UK alone, over 50,000 copies were sold.
 The children represented were often poor and very beautiful.
 One boy's image particularly tugs on the heartstrings, his eyes a sad reflection of his soul.
-He became known as ‘The Crying Boy’.
-In total Bragolin painted over sixty paintings and up until the early eighties the prints and reprints of his images, continued to be mass produced.
+He became known as "The Crying Boy."
+In total, Bragolin painted over sixty paintings, and up until the early eighties, prints and reprints of his images continued to be mass produced.

-The Blazing Curse is Born
+The Blazing Curse Is Born

-In 1985 the most popular tabloid newspaper in the United Kingdom, printed a story that was to cause panic and end the popularity of Bragolin’s work.
-‘The Sun’ published an article entitled ‘Blazing Curse of the Crying Boy’.
+In 1985, the most popular tabloid newspaper in the United Kingdom printed a story that caused panic and ended the popularity of Bragolin’s work.
+The Sun published an article entitled "Blazing Curse of the Crying Boy."
 The story described the terrible experience of May and Ron Hall after their Rotherham home was destroyed by fire.
 The cause of the fire, much like my grandmother’s, was a chip pan that overheated and burst into flames.
 The fire spread rapidly and destroyed everything on the ground floor.
-Only one item remained intact, a print of ‘The Crying Boy’ on their living room wall.
+Only one item remained intact—a print of The Crying Boy on their living room wall.
 Distraught at their loss, the devastated couple made the bizarre claim that the painting was cursed and it, not the chip pan, was the cause of the fire.

-A Child is Blamed
+A Child Is Blamed

-The tale would have disappeared into the archives of the strange and mischievous stories that peppered ‘The Sun’, except for one thing.
-A firefighter claimed that he had attended at least fifteen house fires where everything was destroyed.
-The only thing left complete in each home was the picture of ‘The Crying Boy’.
-Before long the story gathered momentum and a rash of fires all over the United Kingdom were blamed on the cursed child.
-In subsequent articles ‘The Sun’ went onto claim;
+The tale would have disappeared into the archives of the strange and mysterious stories that peppered The Sun, except for one thing.
+A firefighter claimed that he had attended at least 15 house fires where everything was destroyed.
+The only thing left complete in each home was the picture of The Crying Boy.
+Before long, the story gathered momentum, and a rash of fires all over the United Kingdom were blamed on the cursed child.
+In subsequent articles, The Sun went on to claim:

 • Two sisters in Kilburn had fires in their homes after buying a copy of the painting.
 One sister even claimed to have seen her painting sway backwards and forwards on the wall.

-When 'The Sun' reported that even rational firefighters refused to have a copy of 'The Crying Boy ' in their homes, the reputation of the painting was damned forever.
+When The Sun reported that even rational firefighters refused to have a copy of The Crying Boy in their homes, the reputation of the painting was damned forever.

 A Halloween Bonfire